josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/👾_the_machine_is_moralising_again.md

 If you are not for us, then you must be against us.
 People get scared enough?
 They pick a team.
-Be it for Buddha or Krishna or Christ.
+Be it for Buddha or for Krishna or for Christ.

 I believe "God" is that place between belief and what you name it.